rodmetoyer/doris/README.md

 # doris
-Modeling and simulation software for a cabled fluid-energy extraction vehicles
+Modeling and simulation software for a tethered fluid kinetic-energy extraction device.
+Documentation is on the way.

 ## What to run something
-The rotorSim script runs a simualtion for a single rotor turbine.
-It takes minutes per seconds of simualtion (about 2 minutes to simulate 10 seconds on my machine).
+The DualRotorSim.m script is how you run simulation scenarios.
+Open that file in Matlab and click run and you should see something happen.

 ## Info
-For now all of the code is just dumped into one place.
-I'm also keeping random stuff like pdfs from my profiling because I need it and I'm the only one developing right now.
-I'll clean it up when I have time and\or when it becomes an issue.
+In case you have stumbled on this by accident: This code is still in development.
+It is not currently meant for public consumption.
+There are probably bugs.
+And there is no documentation.